uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ## Getting started

-We will set up various software that will be used in the labs, with the main one being _**Docker Desktop**_.
+We will set up various software that will be used in the labs, with the main one being _**Docker**_.
 However, it is a good idea to create a folder specifically for organising the different week's labs.

 There are three different ways to setup your lab environment: